JzInnocence/Diabetes-Research-Publications-HubV2/README.md

 To run this subject, you need to

 * 1: Download [XAMPP](https://www.apachefriends.org/download.html).
-* 2: Put DRPH into XAMPP/htdocs/.
+* 2: Download folder DRPH into XAMPP/htdocs/.
 * 3: Establish a database and name it as "DiabetesResearchPublicationsHub".
-* 4: Import sql files provided in file "database_setup"
+* 4: Import sql files provided in folder "database_setup"
 * 5: Run XAMPP
 * 6: Open your broswer and start with http://localhost/DRPH/index.html